transient-haskell/transient-universe/README.md

 ```

-This program will stream any text that you input in the console of the node 2.
+This program will stream and print any text that you input in the console of the node 2.

 To know how to initialize the nodes, see the section of the  [Tutorial](https://github.com/transient-haskell/transient/wiki/Transient-tutorial#command-line-input)